Survey on the geometric Bogomolov conjecture: Structure of canonical measures

-Gubler proved that $S_{X_v^{\an}}$ has a canonical piecewise rational affine structure such that for any semistable alteration $( \mathscr{X}' , f : X' \to X_v)$ (cf. Remark~\ref{rem:compatiblewithMM}) and for any non-degenerate stratum $S$ with respect to $f$, the homeomorphism $\Delta_S \to f^{\an} ( \Delta_S )$ (cf. Remark~\ref{rem:nondege}~(2)) given by $f^{\an}$ is a rational piecewise linear map (cf. \cite[Theorem~6.12]{gubler4}).
-By Proposition~\ref{prop:measureonSA} and (\ref{eq:projectionformula}), we see that $\mu_{X_v^{\an} , L}$ is the linear combination of relative Lebesgue measures on polytopes on $S_{X_v^\an}$ with that piecewise linear structure of $S_{X_v^\an}$.
+Gubler proved that $S_{X_v^{\an}}$ has a canonical piecewise rational affine structure such that for any semistable alteration $( \mathscr{X}' , f : X' \to X_v)$ (cf. Remark~\ref{rem:compatiblewithMM}) and for any stratum $S$ non-degenerate with respect to $f$, the homeomorphism $\Delta_S \to f^{\an} ( \Delta_S )$ (cf. Remark~\ref{rem:nondege}~(2)) given by $f^{\an}$ is a rational piecewise linear map (cf. \cite[Theorem~6.12]{gubler4}).
+By Proposition~\ref{prop:measureonSA} and (\ref{eq:projectionformula}), it follows that $\mu_{X_v^{\an} , L}$ is a linear combination of relative Lebesgue measures on polytopes on $S_{X_v^\an}$ with this piecewise linear structure of $S_{X_v^\an}$.

 \begin{Remark} If $\Delta_S$ is non-degenerate with respect to $f$, then $f^{\an} ( \Delta_S )$ is regarded as a polytopal set of pure dimension $\dim ( \Delta_S)$. \end{Remark}